-The Dean is chief academic adviser to the approximately 420 undergraduates assigned to JE.
+The Dean is chief academic adviser to the approximately 420 undergraduates assigned to Jonathan Edwards College.
 Residing within the college, she is responsible for comprehensive student advising across 80 majors from matriculation to graduation on a range of academic and personal issues.
-She assists students in all matters concerning their academic programs, applies and enforces the Academic and Undergraduate Regulations that govern student behavior, works in conjunction with the Registrar’s Office and the Yale College Dean’s Office.
+She assists students in all matters concerning their academic programs, applies and enforces the Academic and Undergraduate Regulations that govern student behavior, and works in conjunction with the Registrar’s Office and the Yale College Dean’s Office.
 As the supervisor of JE’s college advising program, she manages about 50 Fellows (faculty and administrators) in their roles as advisers for JE’s first-year students.
 As needed, she refers students to resources, offices, or persons that can be of assistance to them, and actively collaborates with these sources of support and counseling.
 She writes letters of recommendation for fellowships or postgraduate-work or study.
-She also teaches one course a year, serves on a range of University committees, oversees student housing, and coordinates a variety of college activities.
+She also teaches one course a year, serves on a range of University committees, and coordinates a variety of college activities.
 The Dean is also a great resource for a wide range of other matters and advises students on everything from personal crises to post-graduation plans.
 In cases of incapacitating illness or family emergency, the Dean has the authority to postpone deadlines for academic work or final exams.

 Dean Christina Ferando

 In her role at Yale, she serves as JE’s chief academic adviser, providing strategic leadership within the college, serving on a variety of committees in the Yale College Dean’s Office, and teaching in the department of the history of art.
 She is also currently the Director of the Residential College Seminar Program.
-A specialist in eighteenth- and nineteenth-century art, Dean Ferando has written extensively on the sculptor Antonio Canova; her research interests include the history of display and reception, museology, cultural patrimony and canon formation.
+A specialist in eighteenth- and nineteenth-century European and American art, Dean Ferando has written extensively on the sculptor Antonio Canova; her research interests include the history of display and reception, museology, cultural patrimony and canon formation.
 She has presented her work widely in conferences and invited talks at museums and universities, both throughout the United States and abroad, and has held fellowships from The Metropolitan Museum of Art, the Center for Advanced Study in the Visual Arts, the American Academy in Rome, and the Samuel H. Kress Foundation, among others.

-Dean Ferando lives in the Dean’s Suite in Jonathan Edwards with her husband Jason Atkinson, a musician, writer, and educator, and their son, Holden, who will be five in September and loves dancing (his mother was a member of Yaledancers and its president in her junior year).
-Jason received his Master’s degree in classical guitar from the Cleveland Institute of Music and has worked in K-12 education as a music teacher for over 10 years.
+Dean Ferando lives in the Dean’s Suite in Jonathan Edwards with her husband Jason Atkinson, a musician, writer, and educator, and their son, Holden.
+Jason received his Master’s degree in classical guitar from the Cleveland Institute of Music and has worked in K-12 education as a music teacher for over 15 years.